serverless/serverless/docs/guides/parameters.md

 ## Params property

-You can also set stage-specific parameters using the `params` top-level property, as show below:
+You can also set stage-specific parameters using the `params` top-level property, as show below.
+However, using the `stages` top-level property as shown above is the preferred and recommended way of setting parameters in the Serverless Framework V4.

 ```yml
 # serverless.yml